holiber/sl-vue-tree/README.md

 # IE 11 support

-You must add a [babel-polifyl](https://babeljs.io/docs/en/babel-polyfill) for correct work in IE11
+You must add a [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill) for it to work correctly in IE11
 [See IE11 example](https://holiber.github.io/sl-vue-tree/demo/ie11test.html)